nemo0622/pokeemerald-expansion/Seaglass README.md

     - ShantyTown and Mudskip for the Pinball minigame!
     - DexNav feature branch by ghoulslash
     - Type Icons in battle from psf and RavePossum
+- Overworld Pokémon Sprites by Anima_nel on itch.io!